-- After a sample is transferred into the proper sample container, the container is tightly capped as quickly as possible to prevent the loss of volatile components and to exclude possible oxidation.
-Where appropriate, samples are preserved in the field.
-Following field measurements, the samples are then packed on ice in a cooler to maintain a temperature between freezing and 6°C and transported to the laboratory as soon as possible. - 2.
-The container is labeled with the proper laboratory sample identification number (a unique designation) on a label securely affixed to the container.
-A marker with waterproof ink is used when labeling the sample container and filling out the appropriate COC form. - 3.
-The COC form is filled out completely and accurately. - 4.
-Samples requiring subcontractor lab analysis are delivered to the Ana-Lab for analysis via courier service.
-These samples are accompanied by the Ana-Lab COC form.
-The COC is relinquished by the ANRA Laboratory and is given to the Ana-Lab courier (personnel authorized to receive samples).
-The date and time the sample was received by the ANRA Laboratory must be filled out, along with the ANRA Sample Custodian relinquishment signature before Ana-Lab courier accepts the sample(s).
-Copies of complete COC forms are returned along with Ana-Lab analysis report. - 5.
-A copy of the COC forms is retained for ANRA records.
-Copies of COC forms are kept along with the laboratory analysis reports and associated field sheet(s).
+- 1. After transferring a sample into the proper sample container, tightly cap the container as quickly as possible to prevent the loss of volatile components and to exclude possible oxidation.
+Where appropriate, preserve samples in the field.
+Following field measurements, pack the samples on ice in a cooler to maintain a temperature between freezing and 6°C, and then transport to the laboratory as soon as possible. - 2.
+Label the container with the proper laboratory sample identification number (a unique designation) on a label securely affixed to the container.
+Use a pen with waterproof ink when labeling the sample container and filling out the appropriate COC form. - 3.
+Fill out the COC form completely and accurately. - 4.
+Send samples requiring subcontractor lab analysis to applicable subcontract lab.
+Include the corresponding lab's completed COC form.
+Sign the COC as relinquished, if sending to Ana-Lab, give it to the Ana-Lab courier to sign as received, otherwise write FedEx/UPS/applicable shipping service in the received section, scan all shipping paperwork together and save on the server, then seal paperwork in a bag and send with the sample cooler.
+The subcontract lab report includes the complete COC form.